Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 Use Advate as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- An additional patient leaflet is available with Advate.
+- An extra patient leaflet is available with Advate.
 Talk to your pharmacist if you have questions about this information.

-- Advate is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using Advate at home, carefully follow the injection procedures taught to you by your health care provider.
+- Advate is usually given as an injection at your doctor's office, hospital, or clinic.
+If you will be using Advate at home, a health care provider will teach you how to use it.
+Be sure you understand how to use Advate.
+Follow the procedures you are taught when you use a dose.
+Contact your health care provider if you have any questions.

 - When drawing a dose into a syringe, be sure to follow the procedure demonstrated to you by your doctor to prevent contamination of the vial, syringe, or medicine.
 Never touch the rubber stopper of the vial or the needle of the syringe with your fingers.